pascal-fb-martin/housedepot/README.md

 ```
 The housedepot service launched in the example above will accept revision controled files at /depot/userx and /depot/userz in addition to the default repositories.

+No file or repository can be named "all".
+Character '~' is not allowed in file, repository or subdirectory names.
+Only alphabetical, numerical, '_' and '-' characters are allowed in tag names.

 The path of each file relative to its root directory matches the path used in the HTTP URL.
 For example `/depot/config/cabin/sprinkler.json` matches file `/var/lib/house/config/cabin/sprinkler.json`.
 However HouseDepot limits the depth to one subdirectory level only: attempts to create /depot/config/cabin/woods/sprinkler.json would be rejected.

 ## Recommanded Practices